vamshireddy/OAN-using-Flowvisor/README.md

 5. OVS (Also, run the openvswitch server on TCP - Used for JSON RPCs)
 7. Matplotlib - python

+### Common problems and their solutions
+* While adding new flow rules, if `list-flowspaces` shows only two entries, then delete /etc/flowvisor/config.json and regenerate it.

 ### Commands
 #### 1. FlowVisor
 Start flowvisor and initialize the Database.